 DuckDB + Parquet vs Snowflake: A Real Cost Comparison

-When does a managed cloud warehouse make sense, and when can you get the same results for a fraction of the cost?
-A practical breakdown without marketing spin.
+When does a managed cloud warehouse make sense, and when is the open-source stack the smarter choice?
+A practical breakdown with real numbers.

 There’s a standard playbook that data consultants have been selling to mid-sized companies for the past several years: modernize your stack, move to the cloud, adopt a data warehouse.
 The platform that gets recommended most often?
 Snowflake.